andersonmann/Desafio-Web-Sicredi/README.md

 ## Versioning

-WAas used [Sourcetree](https://www.sourcetreeapp.com//) for versioning.
+Was used [Sourcetree](https://www.sourcetreeapp.com//) for versioning.

 ## Authors